Olga Lomonosova

 Olga Olegovna Lomonosova (Ольга Олеговна Ломоносова; born 18 May 1978) is a Russian actress and former ballerina.
 She is best known for her roles as Kira Voropayeva in the television series Not Born Beautiful and Alla Safranov in the Netflix series Better than Us.

 Early life

-Olga Lomonosova was born in Donetsk, Ukraine, to mother Natalia Evgenyevna Lomonosova, an economist, and her dad a builder.
+Olga Lomonosova was born in Donetsk, Soviet Union, to mother Natalia Evgenyevna Lomonosova, an economist, and her dad a builder.
 As a child, she participated in rhythmic gymnastics.
 In 1986, the Lomonosova family moved to Kiev, where Olga was admitted to the School of The Olympic Reserve of Albina Deriugina, achieving candidacy for master of sports.
 At the age of 12, Lomonosova entered the Kiev Choreographic School to study ballet.

-In 1997, Lomonosova moved to Moscowand enrolled in the Stanislavski and Nemirovich-Danchenko Theatre as a ballet dancer.
+In 1997, Lomonosova moved to Moscow and enrolled in the Stanislavski and Nemirovich-Danchenko Theatre as a ballet dancer.
 She studied under Rodion Ovchinnikov at the Boris Shchukin Theatre Institute, and successfully graduated in 2003.

 Roles in the theatre

 "Beautiful People" (the prom performance; directed by Pavel Safonov)- Natalia Petrovna at the Boris Shchukin Theatre Institute.

 2003 - Lear (based on King Lear by William Shakespeare; directed by Vladimir Mirzoyev) – Cordelia; Don Juan and Sganarel, Caligula, at the E. B. Vakhtangov Theatre.